Nancy Pelosi Claims She Will Not Yet Deliver Articles Of Impeachment Despite Democratic Pushback

-House Speaker and California congresswoman Nancy Pelosi has reiterated that she will not deliver articles of impeachment to the Senate, despite growing pushback from her Democratic colleagues.
-The speaker has claimed that she is waiting for Senate Majority Leader Mitch McConnell to disclose trial rules, per The Washington Post.
+House Speaker and California Congresswoman Nancy Pelosi has recently reiterated that she will not deliver articles of impeachment to the Senate, despite growing pushback from her Democratic colleagues.
+The speaker has said that she is waiting for Senate Majority Leader Mitch McConnell to disclose trial rules, according to The Washington Post.

 “We need to see the arena to which we are sending our managers.
 Is that too much to ask?”
 Pelosi said at a news conference.

-Though President Trump’s impeachment had served as a unifying force for Democrats, the party is becoming slightly fractured in its opinion on how to move forward with the process.
-One member who appeared to disagree with Pelosi’s handling of the situation was Democratic congressman and chairman of the House Armed Services Committee Adam Smith.
+Though President Donald Trump’s impeachment had served as a unifying force for Democrats, the party is becoming slightly fractured over its opinion on how to move forward with the process.
+One member who appeared to disagree with Pelosi’s handling of the situation was Democratic Congressman and Chairman of the House Armed Services Committee Adam Smith.

 “I am concerned that Senator McConnell won’t have a fair trial and I am with the Speaker that we should do everything we can to ensure he does.
 Ultimately, I do want the articles sent to the Senate for the very simple reason that I want the impeachment process to go forward,” he wrote in a tweet earlier this morning.

-However, by lunch time, Smith appeared to have changed his position.
-In a follow-up tweet, Schiff claimed that he “misspoke” earlier and that he supported Nancy Pelosi’s decision to hold onto the articles of impeachment.
+However, by lunchtime, Smith appeared to have changed his position.
+In a follow-up tweet, Schiff claimed that he “misspoke” earlier and that he supported Pelosi’s decision to hold onto the articles of impeachment.

 I misspoke this morning, I do believe we should do everything we can to force the Senate to have a fair trial.
 If the Speaker believes that holding on to the articles for a longer time will help force a fair trial in the Senate, then I wholeheartedly support that decision.